OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 ## simple, fast, sustainable

 - Simple technologies and relatively little coding needed: Initial set-up took less than four weeks of after-hour labour
-- Hosting with GitHub is free
+- Hosting, long-term preservation and DOIs are provided free of cost
-- Core (but simple) features cannot be automated:
+- Core (but simple) features **cannot** be automated:
     + all c.7000 page breaks must be manually tagged
     <!-- + it took a part-time intern 4 weeks to tag one volume of 800 pages -->
 - Code can be re-purposed: